This year is the third year that I’m riding in the Great Cycle Challenge Canada to honour my mom, Marilyn Violet Arial.

 My sisters, dad and I stayed with her the final week of her life.
 I was holding her hand when she took her last breath.
 It’s still a comfort that she didn’t die alone.
 She was so loved.

-This year, my daughter, one of my teammates and her son and mother participated together in the Tour de L’ile, which took place in August this year, 2021.
+Last year, my daughter, one of my teammates and her son and mother participated together in the Tour de L’ile, which unusually took place in August.
 The wonderful memories of that day don’t erase the first memory, but they definitely put it in its place in the past.